Kristin Chenoweth coming to Wichita to host masterclass at Friends University

 Those students will also be invited to participate in a separate program produced by Friends University called “Next Step, Broadway!”
 The free event will provide vocalists and dancers feedback from a panel of university and local experts.

-High school students interested are asked to reach out the the Friends University Fine Arts department by emailing finearts@friends.edu for registration information.
+High school students interested are asked to reach out to the Friends University Fine Arts Department by emailing finearts@friends.edu for registration information.